MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/get-counter-value.md

 The Get Counter Value activity retrieves the value of a counter and returns it as a published data item.
 Wherever you need to use the value of a counter, use the published data that is published by the Get Counter Value to retrieve that value.

 ## Configuring the Get Counter Value Activity
- Before you configure the Get Counter Value activity, you need to determine which counter you will retrieve.
+ Before you configure the Get Counter Value activity, you need to determine which counter you'll retrieve.

 > [!WARNING]
 >  Before you can use this activity, you must configure a Counter.
 To modify a counter, use the [Modify Counter](modify-counter.md) activity.